-

 What is the salary range for RDNs?

-According to the 2016 U.S. Bureau of Labor Statistics, the overall estimated median income for a primary position nationally for registered dietitians employed full time with less than six years of experience in dietetics was $58,920.
-The job outlook from 2016–2026 has an expectation of job growth to be 15%, a rate faster than average for all occupations.
+According to the 2022 U.S. Bureau of Labor Statistics, the overall estimated median income for a primary position nationally for registered dietitians employed full time with less than six years of experience in dietetics was $66,450.
+The job outlook from 2022–2032 has an expectation of job growth to be 7%, a rate faster than average for all occupations.
+As the population ages and looks for ways to stay healthy, there will be more demand for dietetic and nutrition services.
 Depending upon areas of specialty, dietetics in New Jersey may earn more than the reported national mean.

 -